Best Car History Check UK 2026: Top 10 Providers Compared

 No account needed • Apple Pay accepted

-A Carpeep vehicle history check shows write-off status alongside finance flags, mileage anomalies and ownership history.
+A Carpeep car history check shows write-off status alongside finance flags, stolen markers, mileage anomalies and ownership history.
 If the car has a Cat S or N marker, you'll know before you negotiate, not after you've already paid.

 If you're researching an older car, you might see references to the old category system that was used before October 2017.